-Love is in the air–or at least on the blog–here at Kidlit (don’t read into it, folks).
-On Monday, I talked about loving versus selling.
-Now I’ll talk about fictional crushes and chemistry.
-There’s one crush/love/relationship-related pet peeve I have, and I think I share it with everyone that’s read contemporary YA or characters like Bella Swan (or the related Anastasia Steele from 50 Shades of Grey).
+On Monday, I talked about passion vs commercial fiction, and we’re going to continue the “love” theme today with a discussion about writing young adult romance.
+There’s one crush/love/relationship-related pet peeve I have, and I think I share it with everyone that’s read contemporary YA romance or characters like Bella Swan (or the related Anastasia Steele from 50 Shades of Grey).
 It’s this: a total lack of chemistry and genuine attraction.

-Romance is ridiculously popular with YA audiences.
+YA romance is ridiculously popular.
 If you’ve ever heard me speak or listened to a webinar of mine, you know it’s because I think that teens lack the real life experience of true romance (the daring, self-sacrificing, all-consuming kind) and so they strive to live vicariously.
 Fiction and movies often provide teens with much bigger love fantasies than their daily prospects do–that guy asking you over to play Xbox, that girl texting all through dinner at the Cheesecake Factory.
-So a big, romantic read is incredibly attractive.
+So good news if you’re writing YA romance: a big, romantic read is incredibly attractive.

-Many manuscripts and published titles stop at the initial attraction.
+Many people who are writing young adult romance stop at the initial attraction.
 Every time a girl looks at her newly minted boyfriend, she thinks about how utterly hot he is.
 Not about an inside joke.
 Not about the way his feet smell kinda funny but she manages to find it charming.
 Not about how he always picks out the green M&Ms and gives them to her because he knows she likes it.
 She instead goes on and on about his sculpted cheekbones and soulful eyes and all manner of other such drivel.

-Relationships are like characters in their own right.
-Putting a complex one on paper, and managing to convey chemistry that’s NOT about physical characteristics is extremely difficult.
+Writing YA romance that’s complex and conveys chemistry that’s NOT about physical characteristics is extremely difficult.
 But if you do it well, you have a vast and hungry audience waiting for you, as demonstrated by the Twilight success and now the more mainstream adult presence of 50 Shades of Grey.
 (Which, yes, I did hear a lot about at Bologna and finally managed to read…I won’t write anything more about it than that because my grandmother once told me, “If you don’t have anything nice to say…”)

 Go back to every scene where your romantic leads interact.
 For every physical description, insert a thought about the present or future or a characterizing detail for the other character.
 Give us a bit of playful dialogue that shows us, rather than tells us, how the characters get along as people who are creating a bond.
 Don’t settle for attraction in the physical sense.
 Give us the moment when they fall in love–truly in love–on the page.
 We all know this instant, when our entire thinking shifts and things become magic.
 The impossible seems possible.
 Those stinky feet suddenly don’t matter.